nuxt/awesome/README.md

 ### Projects Using Nuxt.js

-- [sum.cumo](https://www.sumcumo.com/en) - sum.cumo® is a strongly growing, innovative company from Hamburg and as such the implementation partner of choice for corporate digitalization in the insurance and lotto industries.
+- [sum.cumo](https://www.sumcumo.com/en) - Sum.cumo® is a strongly growing, innovative company from Hamburg and as such the implementation partner of choice for corporate digitalization in the insurance and lotto industries.
 - [element-43](https://element-43.com/) - Element43 is an all-in-one site to track the markets, your industry jobs, trading, you name it.
 - [gustavo](https://github.com/eggplanetio/gustavo) - Headless blogging platform built atop Nuxt & Gist.
 - [surmon.me](https://github.com/surmon-china/surmon.me) - SSR web application(blog) built with Nuxt.js for nodepress.